Antimalware Scan Interface (AMSI)

-The Antimalware Scan Interface (AMSI) is a generic interface standard that allows applications and services to integrate with any antimalware product present on a machine.
-It provides enhanced malware protection for users and their data, applications, and workloads.
+The Windows Antimalware Scan Interface (AMSI) is a versatile interface standard that allows your applications and services to integrate with any antimalware product that's present on a machine.
+AMSI provides enhanced malware protection for your end-users and their data, applications, and workloads.

-AMSI is antimalware vendor agnostic, designed to allow for the most common malware scanning and protection techniques provided by today's antimalware products that can be integrated into applications.
+AMSI is agnostic of antimalware vendor; it's designed to allow for the most common malware scanning and protection techniques provided by today's antimalware products that can be integrated into applications.
 It supports a calling structure allowing for file and memory or stream scanning, content source URL/IP reputation checks, and other techniques.

 AMSI also supports the notion of a session so that antimalware vendors can correlate different scan requests.
 For instance, the different fragments of a malicious payload can be associated to reach a more informed decision, which would be much harder to reach just by looking at those fragments in isolation.

-- App developers who want to make requests to antimalware products from within their apps.
+- Application developers who want to make requests to antimalware products from within their apps.

-- Third-party creators of antimalware products who want their products to offer the best features to apps.
+- Third-party creators of antimalware products who want their products to offer the best features to applications.